-- 8. Coordinate with Architect and APS for site lighting.
+- 10. Coordinate with Architect and APS FD&C for site lighting.
 Specify details for site lighting concrete base foundations.
 Submit calculations for voltage drop on branch circuits and design for minimum #8 conductors and 1.5"C for all exterior pole lighting.
 Lighting poles shall be aluminum or steel, no fiberglass or wood.
-See pole base detail in this section. - 9.
-In parking lots and drives, design for an average maintained level of 1 footcandle (FC) with a minimum of 0.2FC and maximum to minimum uniformity ratio of 20:1.
+See pole base detail in this section. - 11.
+In parking lots and drives, design for an average maintained level of 1 foot-candle (FC) with a minimum of 0.2FC and maximum to minimum uniformity ratio of 20:1.
 For building mounted lighting, courtyard or patio lighting, and other exterior lighting, use full-cutoff fixtures.
 Design exterior lighting with at least two circuits, one for security (dusk-to-dawn) and one for convenience (dusk or timed on, timed off).
-Control through time clock, discuss with APS for regards to lighting schedule. - 10.
+Control through time clock, discuss with APS FD&C for regards to lighting schedule. - 12.
+No wireless controls allowed for exterior lighting. - 13.
+All exterior lighting shall be controlled by Intermatic time clocks series ET90000 (or approved equal); zoned at time of design/provide dedicated data drop at time clock location.
+Please reference section G. - 14.
 Submit "exterior lighting control diagram" and design parking lot and marquee type lighting in individual zones (do not put building and parking on the same circuit).
-Coordinate with APS for operation and control of exterior lighting.
-Specify a Time clock with "astronomical features" for control of exterior lighting, Consult with APS for specific time setting requirements.
-(See Section H #9 Energy Conservations and #26 this section). - 11.
-All roadway lighting will be programmed to start a 1⁄2 hour before dusk and off a 1⁄2 hour after dawn. - 12.
-Parking lot area lighting will be programmed to start a 1⁄2 hour before dusk and off at 11 pm; on at 5 AM, off at sunrise. - 13.
-Walkway lighting will come on a 1⁄2 hour before dusk and off at 11 pm; on at 5 AM, off at sunrise. - 14.
-Designated walkway lighting will be on a 1⁄2 hour before dusk and off a 1⁄2 hour before dawn.
-Consult APS if needed. - 15.
-Building-mounted lighting will come on 1⁄2 hour before dusk and off a 1⁄2 hour after dawn - 16.
-Specify data outlet in ALL electrical rooms - 17.
-Specify vandal resistant lenses for ALL exterior lighting and on all exterior pole lights and house side shields in residential areas. - 18.
-Lighting shall be designed to comply with the New Mexico Night Sky Protection Act, the "City of Albuquerque Lighting Ordinances" and all other ordinances and covenants related to exterior lighting, including where projects are located in the "Coors Corridor Plan".
+Coordinate with APS FD&C for operation and control of exterior lighting.
+Specify a Time clock with "astronomical features" for control of exterior lighting, Consult with APS FD&C for specific time setting requirements.
+(See Section I #9 Energy Conservations and #26 in this section). - 15.
+All roadway lighting will be programmed to start a 1⁄2 hour before dusk and off a 1⁄2 hour after dawn. - 16.
+Parking lot area lighting will be programmed to start a 1⁄2 hour before dusk and off at 11 pm;